hellostream/twitch_eventsub/README.md

 #### Config options (EventSub)

- * `:user_id` - The twitch user ID of the user that your token is for.
+- `:user_id` - The twitch user ID of the user that your token is for.
- * `:channel_ids` - The twitch user ID of the broadcaster channels that you are subscribing to.
+- `:channel_ids` - The twitch user ID of the broadcaster channels that you are subscribing to.
- * `:handler` - A module that `use`s `TwitchEventSub` and implements the `TwitchEventSub.Handler` behaviour.
+- `:handler` - A module that `use`s `TwitchEventSub` and implements the `TwitchEventSub.Handler` behaviour.
- * `:client_id` - The client ID of the application you used for the token.
- * `:access_token` - The OAuth token you generated with the correct scopes for your subscriptions.
- * `:subscriptions` - Optional.
+- `:subscriptions` - Optional.
 The list of subscriptions to create.
 See below for more info.
   Defaults to:

 ```elixir
 # Default subscriptions.